ccharon/docs/gotek/gotek_flashfloppy.md

 2. [download the flashfloppy release](https://github.com/keirf/flashfloppy/releases) and unpack it.
 There will be a dfu/ directory containing the firmware file.
 You want to use the .dfu file, not the .hex file.

-3. set the programming jumper on the gotek as per wiki
+3. set the programming jumper on the gotek

    <img src="programming_jumper.jpg" alt="programming jumper" width="300"/>

 4. attach gotek to linux box via usb-a to usb-a cable